 Once ratified (and subsequently managed by an industry funded independent organization), DMR has been recognized by the European Telecommunications Union and published as a standard.
 While DMR continued to make inroads into the amateur radio market, proprietary standards continued to own considerable market share, especially for business use, where interoperability is not essential.

 ARPSC Joins the Digital Age

 By 2015, with the Amateur market still largely split among multiple standards, ARPSC leadership undertook the task to evaluate a number of digital technologies available to the Amateur community.
 After considerable research, real world tests and equipment assessment, ARPSC chose the DMR platform.
 Initially temporarily deployed in support of the 2016 Brooksie Way, DMR was found to be well suited for the organization.
 As such, with the support of Oakland County, the existing analog UHF repeater was retired and on February 1, 2017 the new ARPSC DMR repeater was placed into service.

-Note that some radios (including the recently introduced Baofeng GT-3 DMR Mark IV Two Way Radio) although marketed as "DMR Compatible" are actually Tier I radios and are not fully compatible with the two time-slot, Tier II technology in use across Michigan and at ARPSC.
+Note that some radios (including the Baofeng GT-3 DMR Mark IV Two Way Radio) although marketed as "DMR Compatible" are actually Tier I radios and are not fully compatible with the two time-slot, Tier II technology in use across Michigan and at ARPSC.
 Although this sounds obscure, if you are in the market for a radio to be compatible with the ARPSC repeater, be sure to look for radios complying with digital protocol ETSI TS102 361-1.-2.-3.